pgpartman/pg_partman/doc/pg_partman.md

 RETURNS boolean
 ```

  * Main function to create a partition set with one parent table and inherited children.
-Parent table must already exist and be declared as a natively partitioned before calling this function.
+Parent table must already exist and be declared as partitioned before calling this function.
 All options passed to this function must match that definition.
 Please apply all defaults, indexes, constraints, privileges & ownership to parent table so they will propagate to children.
 See notes above about handling unique indexes and other table properties.
  * An ACCESS EXCLUSIVE lock is taken on the parent table during the running of this function.
 No data is moved when running this function, so lock should be brief
  * A default partition and template table are created by default unless otherwise configured
  * `p_parent_table` - the existing parent table.
 MUST be schema qualified, even if in public schema